rackspace-orchestration-templates/minecraft/README.md

 #### Getting Started
 Review the settings for your server to make sure they are in line with the game you wish to run.
 For example, you can set whether or not to allow pvp.
-The configuration file is in /srv/minecraft.
+The configuration file is in /home/minecraft/.
+The server can be restarted by restarting the "minecraft-server" service.

 #### Lock it down
-This deployment will create a Cloud Server with Minecraft 1.8.
+This deployment will create a Cloud Server with Minecraft.
 Once the server is online, you should set a white-list in your [server.properties](http://minecraft.gamepedia.com/Server.properties) file.
 This will lock down your server to only players you specify.